brainflow-dev/brainflow/docs/BrainFlowDev.rst

 CI and tests
 --------------

-If you want to commit to core module of brainflow project please check that all tests are passed, you can enable `Travis CI <https://travis-ci.com/>`_ and `AppVeyour <https://ci.appveyor.com>`_ for your fork of BrainFlow to run tests automatically, or check CI status directly in your PR.
+If you want to commit to the core module of BrainFlow project please check that all tests are passed, you should check CI status in your PR and fix all errors if any.
+Also, you are able to run failed tests locally using BrainFlow emulator.

-Also you can run integration tests manually for any board even if you dont have real hardware using BrainFlow Emulator.

 Pull Requests
 --------------